Premium hardwood floating stairs installed in a Toronto home

 Design your hardwood floating stair

-Site visit.
-We bring wood samples and assess your existing floors to recommend the right species and finish direction.
+Project review first.
+If field verification is required, we bring wood samples and assess your existing floors to recommend the right species and finish direction.

 • ✓ White Oak (natural & stained)